 - Have the right to vote on any issue that interests them within the community;

 - Take on the responsibility of completing the minimum Shared Work Hours (Shawoho) per month/year;

 - Have the right to share in the harvest and goods produced by the community;

 - Have the right to monies (paid out monthly) made by the collective works of the community participants, minus expenses, through the 'Share the Wealth dividends' plan;

 - Participate in numerous enriching community activities and services offered through Shawoho.

 More details about participants can be found in the IPC Membership Contract, including the application process for future Participants.
 Please contact us if you have further questions about the privelages and responsibilities of Participants.

 Organizational elements pertain to the way we interact with each other and the land, the wider community, other intentional communities and the world at large.
 All the legal issues, protocols and processes are all part of the organizational elements as are the way we live and work together.
 These can often be nearly invisible structures, such as the ingrained habits and perceptions within a culture that inadvertently foster predictable patterns and outcomes.
 A natural and peaceful flow within the community manifests when such organizational elements work well together creating invisible 'ties that bind', which contributes to building healthy relationships.

-There are a few models of success that we can glean 'best practices' from, such communities like Twin Oaks, Crystal Waters, The Farm, Dancing Rabbit and Findhorn to name a few.
+There are a few models of success that we can glean 'best practices' from.
+Communities like Twin Oaks, Crystal Waters, The Farm, Dancing Rabbit and Findhorn to name a few.
 Each of these success stories are similar in spirit but different in application and our organizational elements pulls what we feel are the best mix for our collective vision.

 Community living is not for every one, nor is it an easy ride.
 Communities often flounder due to economic and social friction between members.
 Our community aims to address these issues in unique ways (social contracts).
 We will flourish by creating strong economic and social ties between members.
 There will be much emphasis on communication within the community and processes will be in place to ease social tensions that may arise.